Free resourceEvidence based

 Exam technique: what the mark scheme actually wants

 Two students, identical knowledge, different grades.
 The difference is almost always exam technique — and it is almost never explicitly taught.
-Here is what examiners actually reward, for free.
+Content knowledge gets you to a Grade 5.
+Technique gets you to a 9.

 Ofqual Chief Examiners' Reports 2019–2024